Electrostat-Lab/Electrostatic-Sandbox/embedded-system-design/theory-of-computation/automata.md

 >
 > 5) _Non-deterministic Automaton (Revisited)_: a non-deterministic machine defines a non-unique transition function for each pair of state $q_i$ and input $\sigma_{i + 1}$, in other words the transition from the state $q_i$ with the input $\sigma_{i + 1}$ is not pre-determined, thus we can define the transition function as $$\delta (q_{i}, \sigma_{i + 1}) \rightarrow P(Q)$$; where $$P(Q)$$ is the power set of Q of cardinality $$|P(Q)| = 2^{|Q|}$$, and the set for the output states of this machine as $Q_{out} = [\bigcup_{i = 0}^{n - 1} \delta(q_i, \sigma_{i + 1}) \rightarrow P(Q)] = [q \in P(Q) | \delta(q_i, \sigma_{i + 1}) = q_{i + 1};\ where\ 0 <= i < n \land n \in N]$.
 >
-> 6) A quick guess to a typical GNU/C99 code that models the automaton constructs; it essentially uses the _proof by construction_ to construct the automaton:
+> 6) A quick guess to a typical GNU/C99 prototype abstraction that models the automaton constructs; it essentially uses the _proof by construction_ to construct the automaton by putting the most peculiar rule in-mind; which states that _an automaton uses a limited memory and is a quintuple sequence_:
 > ```c
 > #ifndef __AUTOMATA_H__
 > #define __AUTOMATA_H__
+>
-> // insert headers here ...
+> // insert pre-processor directives here ...
+>
+> #include <inttypes.h>
+> #include <stdlib.h>
 >
 > // shutdown C++ name mangling for effective C backward compatibility
 > #ifdef __cplusplus